mattbhenley/Adobe-XD-Plugin/README.md

 # Building my first Adobe XS plugin

+We'll be building a plugin called "Draw Lots of Rectangles"

 # Open the plugin development folder
 Plugins > Development > Show Develop Folder menu command, and a new Finder or Explorer window will open, revealing the “develop” folder.
 XD expects that you will create a folder for each plugin you want to build.
 Let’s create a folder for our first plugin.
 We can name it “my-first-plugin” or just about anything you want (just be sure to name it something you’ll recognize).